MeetTemidayo/Implicit-Runge-Kutta-Method/README.md

 # Implicit-Runge-Kutta-Method
-Solving some ODEs using the Implicit RK method
+Solving some ODEs using the Implicit RK method and The Guass scheme